 There is no stop to marriages in India, as it is considered to be the most important event in anyone's life.
 As an Indian, you should have received numerous wedding cards every month, and the process will still be on its track.
-There is a huge variety of invitations, from fascinating themes to stunning designs, from attractive colours to smart wordings, and the list is long!
-Not everyone has much knowledge in every element; however this piece of article will focus on some printing jargons used in the printing industry of wedding invites.
+There is a huge variety of invitations, from fascinating themes to stunning designs, from attractive colors to smart wordings, and the list is long!
+Not everyone has much knowledge in every element; however, this piece of article will focus on some printing jargons used in the printing industry of wedding invites.
 The information can even help in understanding the method of printing such cards.

 Electronic print: This technique makes use of tiny dots in a graphic form.
-The effect looks similar to what a printer gives, however the standard is high.
+The effect looks similar to what a printer gives, however, the standard is high.
 The process is applicable in thin sheets only.

-Offset printing: Another name for this technique is flat printing, where stamping tool or equipment is used to print phrases and designs.
+Offset printing: Another name for this technique is flat printing, where a stamping tool or equipment is used to print phrases and designs.
 The final result resembles a digital and standard print.

-Laser light cuts: A new technique being used in Indian wedding invites nowadays, where laser beam is used to style the entire card.
+Laser light cuts: A new technique being used in Indian wedding invites nowadays, where a laser beam is used to style the entire card.

-Thermography: A heat kind of solution is used along with ink and resinous powder to engrave the characters.
+Thermography: A heat kind of solution is used along with the ink and resinous powder to engrave the characters.
 The difference between thermography and engraving is that the result is smooth and shining with thermography.

-You can notice all the above mentioned popular methods applied to create and print the Indian marriage cards, check the samples and go for the one which you think is unique.
+You can notice all the above-mentioned popular methods applied to create and print the Indian marriage cards, check the samples and go for the one which you think is unique.